giampaolo/cpython/Doc/library/shutil.rst

    only when modified.
    This is also known as CoW (Copy on Write), instantaneous copy, or reflink, and it's the same as "cp --reflink $src $dst" on Linux.
-   If the filesystem does not support CoW this function will fail unless a *fallback* function is specified.
+   If the filesystem does not support CoW this function will raise :exc:`ReflinkNotSupportedError`.

    Availability: Linux, macOS